maruel/bin_pub/README.md

 Then you can just *git pull computer:bin* from all your workstations to keep your workstations all in sync, and using git submodule to fetch public repositories like git-prompt.
+You can also create a *bin* private repository on github.

-## Setup steps
+## Initial setup steps

 ```bash
 cd ~